Develop, govern, and operate your business network with the IBM Blockchain Platform

 Developers can start building blockchain proof-of-concept applications right away, thanks to an open and progressive set of development tools and popular services that are fully integrated into the Platform.

 Furthermore, the valuable skills that developers gain in network governance and operation will seamlessly transfer to an Enterprise plan for deployment to a full production network.
-The Starter Plan offers the same experience as the Enterprise plans, so there’s no learning curve when migrating to a production network.

 Developers can quickly model a business network by specifying its assets (whether tangible or intangible goods, services, or property); the types of transactions, as well rules that govern transactions that will interact with assets (perhaps buying or selling an asset); and the participants who interact with the assets and transactions that may have a unique identity.
 With three easy concepts of assets, transactions, and participants, a developer can quickly create a true business application.
 Developers can use queries to return data about the world state.
 For example, an asset or participant can be selected according certain criteria, and actions can then be performed on a set of results.